For sale benzine Volkswagen

 Photo: Wikimedia Commons, Alexander-93, CC BY-SA 4.0

-Volkswagen Tiguan: specs, price and reviews
+Volkswagen Tiguan (2024) specs, price, ratings and reviews

 Third Tiguan generation on the MQB-evo platform, in the base the 1.5 TSI petrol four-cylinder with 48V mild hybrid.